dps923/winter2020/notes/core-data-fetchrequest-essentials.md

 ### Predicates

-From above, a predicate specifies which properties to filter by and the constraints on selection.
+From above, a predicate specifies which properties to filter by, and the constraints on selection.
 The predicate is an object that includes a *predicate string* and typically some *arguments*.

 The predicate can be simple; for example:
 * age less than 25
 * age less than the current value of a variable
-* company equals the current value of a variable
+* company name equals the current value of a variable

 The predicate can also be complex:
 * AND and OR conditions
 * runtime determination of the property to filter on (in addition to the property's value)

-For example:
+Here are a few simple examples:

 ```swift
 // Filter the results